rajneeshnext/shopify-api/README.md

 # Get RedMart inventory and update Shopify inventory accordingly.

-# Logic between remart and shopify
+# Logic between redmart and shopify

 - Assume shopify is 7, redmart Lot is {10, 7, 3} :  10 (total number at redmart) = 7 (available for sale)+3 (schedule for pickup)
 Redmart Pre_Lot = {10, 7, 3}